artyomd/Quest-XR/README.md

 # Quest XR

 This is a sample project that is using only OpenXR and Vulkan on the android platform and targets Oculus Quest 2 device.
-This project demonstrates how to create a native c++ only project with Gradle and utilize OpenXR runtime.
+This project demonstrates how to create a native c++ only project with Gradle and Cmake and utilize OpenXR runtime.
 The project was taken from the official [OpenXR SDK samples](https://github.com/KhronosGroup/OpenXR-SDK-Source).

 ### Building the project